Pacific Advisory group

 Members of the Pacific Advisory Group

-Tiumalu Maria Goretti Sialava’a, Acting Chair
+Tiumalu Maria Goretti Sialava’a

 Tiumalu Maria Goretti Sialava’a is a Samoan-born New Zealander with ancestral ties to the villages of Siumu, Lepa, Saleaumua, and Lotofaga.
 Honoured with the chiefly matai title from Siumu, she proudly carries the name Tiumalu.